 Much of what an experienced Shaman would do is precisely the process we recommend.
 Except we would delve more into your life history, which gives the perspective of deriving the meaning and messages in the dream.

 The Shaman may use psychotropic herbs to open the subconscious mind.
 We don’t recommend this approach.
 It’s risky.
-There are too many uncontrollable variables in the preparation of these substances.
+There are too many uncontrollable variables in preparing these substances.
 You lose control the depth and duration of the journey.
 We don’t advise this method until you exhaust the above procedure.

 Finding the Spiritual Symbols Meaning